Welcome To Mr. Kernan's AP Environmental Science Website

 As energy flows through systems, at each step more of it becomes unusable.

 Natural systems change over time and space.

-Biogeochemical systems vary in ability to recover from disturbances.
+Biogeochemical systems vary in the ability to recover from disturbances.

 Humans alter natural systems.